WNTE-LD

-WNTE-LD, virtual channel 11 (UHF digital channel 30), branded on-air as WIPR TV, is a low-powered Spanish-language television station licensed to Mayaguez, Puerto Rico.
+WNTE-LD (channel 11), branded on-air as WIPR TV, is a low-power Spanish-language television station in Mayaguez, Puerto Rico.
 The station serves the entire western area as a satellite of WVDO-LD and it is owned by Make Television Corporation.
 WNTE-LD maintains its transmitter at Monte del Estado in Maricao.

-Digital television
+Subchannels

 WNTE-LD's digital signal is multiplexed: